 Honey Cake

 The Russian name for this incredible cake is Medovik or Tort Medovik.
-And the first time I made it I was 13 or 14 when this cake was the “it cake” in Russia and all across the former Soviet Union.
+And the first time I made it I was 13 or 14 when this cake was the “it cake” where I lived.

 The recipe was being passed on from one household to another although, of course there wasn’t one ‘master recipe”.
 Every cook made it her own.
 It was impossible to have any sort of celebration without Medovik crowning the meal.